hachyderm/community/accounts/corporate-accounts.md

 ### 5. Mods are Volunteers, Not Product Marketing Police

 The corporate account needs to be a win for everyone involved, including our moderators.

+> I understand that it is my job to self-moderate.
+If moderation from Hachyderm is involved we have failed twice.
+First in self-moderation, and 2nd in violating a specific policy.

 Ideally a corporate account should be helping to keep bad actors out while also setting an extremely high bar of what it means to be a good community member.